 - Our friend, Homestead Lady, shares instructions for a DIY Wattle Fence you can build for cheap.

 Fill the Freezer

 No joke.
 If it’s deer season, and you have a tag, venison meat is amazing.
-Fill your freezer with deer meat and save your garden vegetables for a side dish.
+Fill your freezer by hunting for deer, and save your garden vegetables for a side dish.

 One of my favorite wild game food blogs is Hank Shaw from Hunter Angler Gardener Cook.
-Check out his venison recipes here.
+Check out his venison recipes.

 Use fishing line to ‘fence’ in the perimeter of your garden and tie plastic grocery bags to it, hang aluminum pie pans and old music cd’s.

 Make sure they can move around in the wind.
 The sight and sound often scare deer away to go look for a meal elsewhere.